dynamics77/learningpython/README.md

 # learningpython

-Simple python scripts to help assimilate concepts learned on Programming for Everybody (Python) class.
+Simple python scripts to help assimilate concepts learned in Programming for Everybody (Python) class.